Our Resources

 - Images and display materials

 Juntos was developed for children with congenital zika syndrome and their families in Latin America.
 Children with cerebral palsy and their families have also attended these groups.
-It combines content from GTKCP and ABAaNA, and is a ten-session programme.
+It combines content from Ubuntu and ABAaNA, and is a ten-session programme.
 An innovative psychosocial component is included.
-Juntos materials are available in Portuguese and English (Spanish is expected in January 2020) and include:
+Juntos materials are available in Portuguese, Spanish and English and include:

 - A facilitator manual